gugarosa/evolutionary_ensembles/README.md

 *Note that it will output a helper file in order to assist in choosing the correct arguments for the script.*

-### Optimizing Weight-Based Ensembles
+### Optimizing Weight-Based or Boolean-Based Ensembles

-After defining the Majority Voting baselines, now we can proceed and try to find the most suitable weights for the ensemble through a meta-heuristic optimization process.
+After defining the Majority Voting baselines, now we can proceed and try to find the most suitable weights for the ensemble (one can use a weight-based or a boolean-based approach) through a meta-heuristic optimization process.
 Just choose the following scripts and invoke their helper:

 ```python ensemble_learning.py -h```